The following press release was issued by Calaveras Public Health.

 For complete details and requirements, read CDPH’s Travel Advisory.

-OptumServe continues to provide no-cost COVID-19 testing at the Sonora location.
-Register online at www.lhi.care/covidtesting or call (888) 634-1123.
-The testing site is located at the Mother Lode Fairgrounds, Blake Elliot Building (Creekside), 220 Southgate Drive, Sonora, CA 95370.
+The OptumServe COVID-19 testing site in Sonora remains open for people wanting to get tested.
+The site is located at the Mother Lode Fairgrounds, Blake Elliot Building (Creekside), 220 Southgate Drive, Sonora, CA 95370.
+The OptumServe site is now open 7 days a week.
+If you would like to be tested for COVID-19 please register at www.lhi.care/covidtesting or call (888) 634-1123.
 Additional COVID-19 test sites can be found on the Calaveras County COVID-19 website.

 Testing for COVID-19 is advised, especially:

 ∙ People who have symptoms of COVID-19